vg-json-data/sm-json-data/strats.md

 $$\text{leftPosition} \leq \text{maxLeftPosition}$$
 $$\text{rightPosition} \geq \text{minRightPosition}$$

 A `comeInWithPlatformBelow` entrance condition has no implicit requirements.
-A `canSpeedyJump` requirement is commonly needed and should be explicitly included if applicable.
+A `canSpeedyJump` requirement is commonly needed and should included if applicable.

 __Example:__
 ```json